 - Vitamin K2 from MenaQ7 is a natural, patented form of vitamin K2 that is used in clinical studies.
 This form of vitamin K2 is safe and proven effective in kids and adults.

 - Vitamin K1 from green vegetables isn’t reliably converted into MK 7 vitamin by the body either.
 Vitamin K2 supplements can be safely and effectively given to children, teens, and adults to help improve their health.

 - Vitamin K2 is a better choice for bone health than vitamin K1 because it more effectively increases active osteocalcin levels in the body.

-- Doses for children of vitamin K2 supplements at 45 microgram are effective for healthy children and 180 microgram for healthy adults.
+- Doses for children of vitamin K2 supplements at 45 micrograms are effective for healthy children and 180 micrograms for healthy adults.

 Best Vitamin K2 Supplement for Kids

 Finding high-quality supplements for kids is challenging and vitamin K2 is no exception.
 My clients are always asking me which brands to use.
 The marketplace is very confusing.
 I did some of the homework for you here in this blog.